irmen/Tale/docs/source/index.rst

 Tale requires the  `appdirs <http://pypi.python.org/pypi/appdirs/>`_ library to sensibly store data files such as savegames.

+It requires the  `smartypants <http://pypi.python.org/pypi/smartypants/>`_ library to print out nicely formatted quotes and dashes.
+This is not used by default on windows when you're using the plain console interface, because the windows console needs some user tweaking to be able to display this correctly (you need to ``chcp 1252`` and you have to use a unicode console font instead of the default)

+On Windows, it requires the  `colorama <http://pypi.python.org/pypi/colorama/>`_ library to print out text accents (bold, bright, underlined, reversevideo etc).
+This library is not needed on other operating systems.

-After that, you'll need a story to run it on (tale by itself doesn't do anything, it's only a framework to build games with).
+After all that, you'll need a story to run it on (tale by itself doesn't do anything, it's only a framework to build games with).
 There's a tiny demo embedded in the library itself, you can start that with::